slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.'*

 The people who struggle most are the ones who can’t accept the incessant unfairness of life.
 They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.

+> *'Collective memory is more about the present than the past because it is integral to how the group sees itself.' -- Margaret MacMillan*
 -->